stuartellis/multiform/README.md

 - [jq](https://stedolan.github.io/jq/)
 - EITHER: Docker OR provide Terraform 1.x separately

-The tooling is compatible with the shell and Make versions that are provided by *macOS*.
+The tooling is compatible with the UNIX shell and Make versions that are provided by *macOS*.

+> /!\ This project is not yet tested on WSL.
+It should work correctly on any WSL environment that has Make, jq and Docker installed.

-The Python implementation requires Python 3.8 or above.
+The alternative Python implementation requires Python 3.8 or above.
 It only uses the Python standard library, and requires no other Python packages.

 ## Setup

 This project includes the configuration for a [Development Container](https://containers.dev/).
 This means that Visual Studio Code and Visual Studio can automatically set up a working environment for you.

-To use a development container with Visual Studio Code:
+To run the project on Visual Studio Code:

 1. Ensure that Docker is running
 2. Ensure that the **Dev Containers** extension is installed on Visual Studio Code
 3. Open the project as a folder in Visual Studio Code
-4. Accept the option to reopen the project in a container when prompted.
+4. Accept the option to reopen the project in a development container when prompted.
 5. Run *make stacktools-build* to create the Docker container for Terraform

 ## Usage